Statement of purpose and infection control

 • A rolling plan of redecoration is in place and where performed wall coatings will be in line with infection control guidelines.

 Patients who are thought to have an infection that may be contagious i.e. chickenpox are asked to wait in a designated isolation room rather than the main waiting room.
+The reception staff has been informed to isolate these patients.

 All patients who require dressings known to have MRSA infection are treated at the end of the nurses list so that the room can be prepared and cleaned after the consultation.
 All patients with MRSA would have an individual assessment to ensure that everything is done to reduce the risk of cross infection.
 There have been no reported cases of MRSA acquired in the practice.